d4rkc0d3r/d4rkAvatarOptimizer/README.md

 ## Presets
 ### Basic
 This preset only uses optimizations that don't affect the behavior of the avatar.
-* Removes unused components & blendshapes
+* Removes unused components and blendshapes & bones from skinned meshes
 * Merges all skinned meshes that are always animated in the same way
 * Merges material slots that use the same material
 * Merges toggles in the FXLayer into a direct blend tree
+* Merges blend shapes that are always animated in the same ratio to each other
 ### Shader Toggles
 This preset uses all the above & some new optimizations.
 For this mode you should keep shaders unlocked as it can allow for more merging.